bschwenk1/TidyDataAssigment/CodeBook.md

 , STANDING, LAYING

 * subject_id: id of the person that participated in measurements
 * type: person was in test or train group.
 Note that adding type in the dataset is optional, as I think this is variable also important information for further analysis.
 Default = show it.
 It can be removed by parameter 'includeType = FALSE'.
+Version without was upload to coursera, both versions are uploaded in Github.
 * AVERAGE Mean and AVERAGE Standard Deviation (STD) variables on e.g. body, gravity positions X,Y,Z. Grouped by: subject and activity.
 There are variables for mean/std:
   + XYZ: "XYZ' is used to denote 3-axial signals in the X, Y and Z directions."[1]
   + time or frequency